355 Item Items

 In the following image, this variability is shown for the same example of a piece that has been submerged for different times in the same mixture, and therefore, with the same water-dye ratio.
 In order to replicate the same results over time, it is very important to record the traceability of the entire process, noting proportions, times and temperatures used.

-The colors available for being the most common are the "Graphite Black", "Racing Red", "Narcissus Yellow", "Sapphire Blue", and "Apple Green".
+The colors available for being the most common are the "Graphite Black", "Racing Red", "Narcissus Yellow", "Sapphire Blue", "Apple Green", "Apricot Orange" and "Sandstone".
 As an example, below you can see the results obtained with Nylon 645.
 We remind you that they do not have to be the only ones possible since as we have said you can vary the intensity depending on the dye-water ratio, as well as the Tinting duration.

 With the RIT dye you can also dye polyester, nylon, polyester and cotton, acrylic or acetate fabrics.
 In fact, the majority use of RIT dye and for which it is known all over the world is for the dyeing of clothes.